joelczk/writeups/HTB/Bashed.md

 pty.spawn("/bin/bash")
 ```

-All that is left for us to do is to stabilize the shell and get the root flag
+Now, we will have to stabilize the shell.

 ```
 ──(kali㉿kali)-[~/Desktop/PE]